msahrana/b9-a12-client/README.md

 Project Overview:
 It is a blood donation campaign website.
 Hare any person can donate blood and money.
 In the first case, the user creates his register form and donates blood by making a blood donation form.
+If any person can clone it, then 1st case he clones it and git push to his own GitHub repo.

 Technology:
 1. [aos](https://michalsnik.github.io/aos/)